IPPF’s Recommendations >

 a.
 Governments must prioritize greater investment and effort to fill knowledge gaps and

+collect robust data.
 UN agencies and multi-lateral institutions should work with

-to increase data collection, disaggregated by sex and age, on sexual and
+governments to increase data collection, disaggregated by sex and age, on sexual and

 reproductive health and rights and other core areas relating to gender equality.